 - ½ teaspoon dried oregano leaves

-3. Sprinkle the cornmeal or flour fairly generously on a flat cutting board or a pizza peel if you have one, and pat the dough into a circle about 8 inches in diameter.
-Let it sit for another 10 minutes, then stretch it a bit further, into a 10-inch circle.
+- Sprinkle the cornmeal or flour fairly generously on a flat cutting board or a pizza peel if you have one, and pat the dough into a circle about 8 inches in diameter, or a rectangle about 8 inches long.
+Let it sit for another 10 minutes, then stretch it a bit further, into a 10-inch circle, or a rectangle about 10 inches in length.